thoughtspot/developer-examples/visual-embed/answer-service/README.md

 - Demonstrates how to get an AnswerService instance from a SearchEmbed
 - Shows multiple AnswerService features:
   - Fetching data with pagination
-  - Retrieving TML (ThoughtSpot Modeling Language)
+  - Get underlying data of an answer
   - Get source details

 ## Code Structure